anchetaWern/anchetawern.github.io/source/_posts/2014-02-17-a-whirlwind-tour-of-web-developer-tools-web-servers.markdown

 ![php-server](/images/posts/whirlwind_tour_webservers/php-server.png)

-The advantage of using the PHP server over simple http server is that you can actually create some php files in the directory that you are serving, write some code in it and it will also be able to interpret it for you.
+The advantage of using the PHP server over simple http server is that you can actually create some php files in the directory that you are serving, write some code in it and the server will also be able to interpret it for you.

 ###Apache